 Overview of Excel:

-This covers Excel 2007, 2010 ,2013 and Excel 2016.
-Explaining the various components, ribbons and features in Excel.
+This covers Excel 2007, 2010 ,2013 , 2016, 365 and even the latest version Excel 2019.
+This lesson explains the various components, ribbons and features in Excel.
 Shows you how to customize Excel to your needs.

 Inputting & Formatting: